samhine/zenith/docs.md

 ## Set up

-To get started you will need to create a `Credentials` tab within your sheet to which Zenith is connected
+To get started you will need to create a `Credentials` tab within your sheet to which Zenith is connected.
+Then place;

 - your chosen region/platform in cell _A2_.
 You can find a list of supported regions [here](https://developer.riotgames.com/docs/lol#_routing-values).
 - your Riot API key in cell _B2_.
 Zenith stores your API key to be sent off with your requests - it is _never_ stored persistently.